sladg/nextjs-lambda/README.md

 # TODO

-- Explain script used for packaging Next app,
+- Explain scripts used for packaging Next app,
 - Add CDK examples on how to set it up,
 - Export CDK contruct for simple plug-n-play use,
 - Use lib/index.ts as single entry and export all paths/functions from it (including zip paths).
+- Consider using \*.svg, \*.png, \*.jpeg etc. as routing rule for Cloudfront to distinguish between assets and pages.
+- Add command for guessing version bumps from git commits & keywords, existing solutions are horendously huge, we just need a simple version bumping.